JulianeGampe/travel-blog/README.md

 You must install the required packages for this application, using the command:
 - `pip3 install -r requirements.txt`

-You must set the the keys for your environment variables in env.py:
+You must set the keys for your environment variables in env.py:
 - os.environ["DATABASE_URL"]
 - os.environ["SECRET_KEY"]
 - os.environ["CLOUDINARY_URL"]